Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Methodology

 We employ three-layer MLPs to project the outputs of the distilled student to the embedding dimension of the respective teacher.
 The size of the first MLP layer matches the student embedding and the last layer the embedding size of the teacher model.
 We set the intermediate layer to the same dimensionality as the teacher embeddings to avoid creating an additional bottleneck.
 This design ensures that the only compression in the network occurs between the teacher and student embedding spaces.

-Two sets of projection heads are used per teacher.
-One set is for the CLS token and the other set for the patch tokens, that encode spatial information.
-Each set of projection heads consists of multiple MLPs equal to the number of nesting levels $|M|$.
+Two sets of projection heads are used per teacher, one being for the CLS token, the other for the patch tokens encoding spatial information.
+Each set of projection heads consists of $|M|$ MLPs, where $|M|$ denotes the number of nesting levels.
 Each MLP is responsible for one nesting level of dimension $m$ and receives the first $m$ features of the embedding.